RebootGames/ZSL-Eco-Warriors/Game text.md

 (tick or cross will appear if correct or incorrect)

-Narrator text: Carbon and nitrous oxide are released from fertilisers that are used to help cow feed to stop them being damaged by pests.
+Narrator text: Carbon and nitrous oxide are released from fertilisers that are used to help grow cow feed.

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Water is pumped to provide drink for cows [X] Button 2: Farm vehicles used on the fields.
+Button 1: Water is pumped to provide drink for cows [X] Button 2: Farm vehicles are used on the fields.
-Button 3: Production of materials used to package beef.
+Button 3: The materials used to package beef are produced.

 Slide 3